 Bishos Cafe, Northeast Philly

-This solid Palestinian cafe serves falafel several ways, in platters and sandwiches and rice bowls.
-Take note that during Ramadan, the menu is tweaked, with morning items served at night so their Muslim customers can break their fast.
+This solid Palestinian cafe serves falafel several ways — in platters, sandwiches and rice bowls.
+Take note: During Ramadan the menu is tweaked, with morning items served at night so Muslim customers can break their fast.

 Kamal’s, Market East

-Reading Terminal Market’s resident Middle Eastern vendor offers a sweet option for a veggie-ful meal (something that’s not easy to find among the cheesesteaks and roast pork sandwiches there).
-Choose three, four, or five items from their veggie list, and be sure to make one of them falafel.
+Reading Terminal Market’s resident Middle Eastern vendor offers a sweet option for a veggie-ful meal.
+(And that’s not easy to find among the cheesesteaks and roast pork sandwiches there.)
+Choose three, four or five items from the veggie list, and be sure to make one of them falafel.

 Sahara Grill, Midtown Village

-This unassuming spot just east of Broad on Walnut Street is a well-kept secret amongst Center City diners.
+This unassuming joint just east of Broad on Walnut Street is a well-kept secret among Center City diners.
 Our favorite is the falafel sandwich with a fattoush salad on the side.

 Apricot Stone, Northern Liberties

-Syrian-born Armenian chef Fimy Ishkhanian introduced the Main Line to Middle Eastern fare from the ’80s to the ’00s before she opened this spot on North American Street in 2016.
-Amid regional classics with an Armenian bent, she sells crisp falafel in pita, with rice pilaf and salad, or on their own with tahini.
+Syrian-born Armenian chef Fimy Ishkhanian introduced the Main Line to Middle Eastern fare between the ’80s and the ’00s before opening this location on North American Street in 2016.
+Amid regional classics with an Armenian bent, she sells crisp falafel in pita with rice pilaf and salad or on its own with tahini.